 If you have a booking page, let your clients know.
 They won’t know how to look for you if they don’t know you’re out there.
 Add “Visit my website” or “Book a meeting” buttons on social media profiles and your website.

-A booking widget is a must for your website to convert prospects.
+A booking page is a must for your website to convert prospects.
 It’s an easy way for your clients to see your availability and schedule a meeting with you in a click.
-The ExpertBox widget can help you deliver a comprehensive client experience at the peak of your website visitors’ interest.
+The ExpertBox booking page can help you deliver a comprehensive client experience at the peak of your website visitors’ interest.

 6. Create your own podcasts